InformaticsMatters/bandr-ansible/README.md

     ansible-playbook -e @parameters.yaml site-backup.yaml

 This example will install four **CronJob** objects.

+## Running a one-time backup
+Follow the instructions for the `Running a CRON-based backup` but instead copy the parameters-once-template.yaml.
+Adjust the variables accordingly and then run the playbook: -

+    ansible-playbook -e @parameters.yaml site-backup.yaml

 ## Testing
 To test this repository (Normally done via GitHib Actions) we essentially employ yaml and ansible lint code.
 From a suitable